digao-dalpiaz/Dam/README.md

 ## How to install

-1. First you need to install my **DgHTMLText** component.
-Get it here: https://github.com/digao-dalpiaz/DgHTMLText
+1. First you need to install my **DzHTMLText** component.
+Get it here: https://github.com/digao-dalpiaz/DzHTMLText

    *This is a label with HTML formatting component.
 The messages uses this component to display formatted text.*